 The Nominating Committee is a group of people who meet each year about two months before the Annual Congregational Meeting, which is held in January.
 They meet with Pastor Carr and receive a list of positions that will need to be filled through election at the Annual Meeting.
 The committee members then begin burning up the phone lines hoping to find good, able-bodied, Christ-loving people to fill these very important roles.
 The Nominating Committee Members are newly elected each year.
 If you are interested in serving in a certain capacity, please don't wait to be called.
 Get in touch with a committee member and have your name presented for service.

-Our children's program provides opportunities for children to learn about God through Sunday School, Daily Vacation Bible School, Wednesday night activities, special events, and summer camps.
+Our Children's Program provides opportunities for children to learn about God through Sunday school, Summer Vacation Bible school, Wednesday night activities during the school year, special events and summer camp.

 OUR YOUTH GROUP IS AN INTERDENOMINATIONAL YOUTH GROUP THAT GATHERS ON WEDNESDAY'S AT 7:00 PM FOR A TIME OF GAMES, FELLOWSHIP, AND STUDY OF GOD'S WORD.
 "LIKE" OUR FACEBOOK PAGE TO FIND OUT THE LATEST YOUTH GROUP NEWS AND IF THERE IS ANY CHANGE TO OUR WEEKLY SCHEDULE, DUE TO WHATEVER REASON*,